Efficient population coding of sensory stimuli

-Next, we seek to find the optimal threshold structure by deriving the relationship among all $u_{ik}$.
-We start from a lemma that links two adjacent neurons, $u_{ik}$ and $u_{i+1,k}$, as we did for ternary neurons (Eq.
-67).
+Next, we seek to find the optimal thresholds by deriving the relationship among all $u_{ik}$.
+We start from a lemma that links two adjacent neurons, $u_{ik}$ and $u_{i+1,k}$, as we did for ternary neurons (Eq.~\ref{lemma}).

 \textbf{Lemma:} For any $N$ neurons, when $I_N$ is maximized,